truenas/documentation/static/includes/MinIOEnterpriseMinIOConfig.md

 Select **Anonymous** to hide sensitive information and not show it in the logs.

 (Optional) Click **Add** to the right of **Additional Environment Variables** to show the fields to enter the variable.
-The installation wizard configures all required environment variables so only use this option to further customize your MinIO deployment.
+The installation wizard configures all required environment variables, so only use this option to further customize your MinIO deployment.
 Refer to MinIO documentation for more information on environment variables they allow and use.